Northern Irish cuisine: Savoury dishes

 The best known traditional dish in Northern Ireland is the Ulster fry.
 An Ulster fry, although not originally particularly associated with breakfast time, has in recent decades been marketed as Northern Ireland's version of a cooked breakfast.
 It is distinguishable from a full breakfast by its griddle breads—soda bread and potato bread, fried (or occasionally grilled) until crisp and golden, and sometimes also includes small pancakes.
 Bacon, sausages, an egg, and (as a modern development) tomato and sometimes mushrooms complete the dish.
 It is usually served with tea and toast.

-Ulster seafood chowder

-A creamy soup made with fish, potatoes and vegetables.
+Ulster seafood chowder is a creamy soup made with fish, potatoes and vegetables.

-Black and white puddings

-Blood sausages, often enjoyed as part of the Ulster fry or in other dishes, are popular.
+Black and white puddings are blood sausages, often enjoyed as part of the Ulster fry or in other dishes, are popular.
 White pudding is made without blood; it is made with pork meat and fat, suet, bread, and oatmeal.
 Both black and white puddings are available battered and deep-fried in most chip shops.

-Seafood

 With its lengthy coastline and large loughs, Northern Ireland has an abundance of seafood.
 Smoked salmon, Irish oysters, and other fresh catches are popular, especially in coastal areas.
 The town of Royal Hillsborough hosts an annual oyster festival.